About Me

 Fun facts

-An interesting fact about me is that I have a strong love for human languages, and initially aimed to obtain a second degree in Languages and Linguistics; eg., I systematically studied Japanese and Korean as my third and fourth languages.
-However, due to the complexity of some computer science problems, I soon devoted more time to CS and graduated with a single degree.
-However, in my free time, I still enjoy exploring human languages and literature; and my passion for language studies helped me quickly adapt to the research approach to PL problems, eg., formal verification with syntax and semantics.
+A fun fact about me is that I’ve had a strong interest in human languages since a young age and once aimed to obtain a second degree in Languages and Linguistics – I have devoted two years to systematically studying Japanese and Korean as my third and fourth languages.
+However, during undergraduate studies, I soon learnt about the complexity and depth of open research problems in the field of computer science, and since then decided to devote more time into it and soon graduated with a single degree in CS.
+Nevertheless, in my free time, I still enjoy exploring human languages and literature, and my experience with syntax and semantics has helped me quickly pick up new programming languages when needs arise.

-I am also interested in human history and cultures.
-You may find me inside museums, opera houses, dance theatres, or art galleries off work.
+Besides, I am also interested in human history and social studies.
+You may find me inside museums, musical and opera houses, dance theatres, or art galleries off work.